a-s-russo/austemp/README.md

 <img src="man/figures/README-example-plot-summer-1.png" width="100%" height="100%" style="display: block; margin: auto;" />

-(There are some missing temperatures in 2024 given the download date above.
+(Although the requested ending year is 2023, temperatures for 2024 appear since the summer months span consecutive years, and likewise for the requested starting year.
+There are some missing temperatures in 2024 given the download date above.
 There are also no temperatures for 29 February in non-leap years obviously.)

 ``` r
 # Graph winter temperatures